CymatiCorp/CyKit/Openvibe-Readme.md

         ```
 <br><br>

-Start the hemokit-dump with the following parameters.
+Start the acquisition server with the following parameters.

    * As `Driver` choose `Generic Raw Telnet Reader`.
    * Set the `Connection port` as `4444` and `Sample count per sent block` as `1`.